How to Boost your Brand Training with Video

 Why Video Works for Brand Training

-While there are numerous eLearning strategies for communicating a brand to employees and shaping on-brand behaviors, some methods – namely, video training – have shown to be more effective at shaping behaviors.
+While there are numerous eLearning strategies for communicating a brand to employees and shaping on-brand behaviors, some new training methods – namely, video training – have shown to be more effective at shaping behaviors.

 Corporate training that utilizes video takes advantage of the picture superiority effect: a phenomenon in which pictures and words together are easier to understand and remember than words or pictures alone.
 Studies show that when learners have access to words alone and are asked to review what they learned three days later, they will remember only 10% of the information.
 However, if learners are presented with words and images together, they can recall up to 65% of the information three days later.